rangertaha/cicd-pipeline/README.md

 ## Customizations
 Edit the `examples/aws/variables.tfvars` file to customize aws configurations for the jenkins server.

+# TODO
+ * [ ] Route53/DNS
+ * [ ] Backup/Restore
+ * [ ] Load Balancing
+ * [ ] Scaling Groups
+ * [ ] Logging to cloud watch
+ * [ ] Cloud watch alerts
+ * [ ] Grafana server with awesome dashboards

 ## Issues

-Traditionally, this is how we would scale jenkins.
+Traditionally, we scale by auto scaling EC2s.
-How ever it would cost less if we used containers for both the master and slaves.
 * Give the cluster a domain name
 * Load balance between Jenkins masters
-* Allow master auto scale slaves/agents with plugin
+* Allow jenkins master auto scale slaves/agents with plugin

  ![Architecture](./architecture2.png)

+However it would cost less if we used containers for both the master and slaves/agents.
+Alternatively we could deploy jenkins in Kubernetes which would keep resources at a minimum and scale up and down more naturally.
+Kubernetes also generates more metrics about what is happing within it.
+However, Kubernets is more complex and can scare folks new to containerization systems.

 ## Maintainers